MeteAlkan/Pixel-Adventure/README.md

 # Pixel-Adventure
-An unfinished game template that has differnet enemies and some example levels.
+An unfinished game template that has differenet enemies and some example levels.